Skip to main content

 The PLIC Experience Green Screen Editor is used to do green screen extractions on images where the subject is wearing green.

-Written by Drew Starr
+Written by Anthony Iavarone

 Updated over 4 years ago